Is Plastics Manufacturing Sustainable?

 sensXPERT provides high quality, real-time data in a single solution.

-Effectually comprised of four elements: sensors, an edge device, a web app, and a cloud app, sensXPERT empowers plastics manufacturers from a variety of industrial sectors, including aerospace, transport, construction, and electronics packaging.
-Furthermore, this manufacturing solution helps businesses reach their full potential through high-impact optimization opportunities that can benefit sustainable practices.
+Effectually comprised of four elements: sensors, an edge device, an edge device interface, and a digital Cloud service, sensXPERT empowers plastics manufacturers from a variety of industrial sectors, including aerospace, transport, construction, and electronics packaging.
+Furthermore, this solution helps businesses reach their full potential through high-impact optimization opportunities that can benefit sustainable plastics manufacturing practices.

-The latest process control solution from NETZSCH Process Intelligence GmbH assists plastics processors by operating alongside molding solutions for rigid plastics or elastomers/rubbers, neat (unreinforced) polymers or composites, and with thermoplastic, thermoset, or vitrimer matrices.
+The latest process control solution by sensXPERT assists plastics processors by operating alongside molding solutions for rigid plastics or elastomers/rubbers, neat (unreinforced) polymers or composites, and with thermoplastic, thermoset, or vitrimer matrices.
 Its process data monitors moment-by-moment, in-mold materials and predicts evolving conditions both inside and outside of the mold, as well as how likely such conditions will affect end-use part performance.

 The process control solution also provides the highest transparency required, with digital component tracking, for meeting the E.U. taxonomy regulation.